google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

   capability, and another capability will turn on `ClassMirror.invoke`.
-In case a supported method is called it behaves like the corresponding method in a corresponding mirror class from `dart:mirrors`; in case an unsupported method is called, an exception is thrown.
+In case a supported method is called it behaves like the corresponding method in a corresponding mirror class from `dart:mirrors` (except for the adjustments mentioned above, such as returning a base value rather than a mirror on it).
+In case an unsupported method is called, an exception is thrown.

 * As a refinement of the API based specification, we have chosen to focus on the specification of allowable argument values given to specific